Answered By: Francine May Last Updated: Apr 18, 2025 Views: 38

 Retractions aren’t just about mistakes—they reveal how knowledge is created, tested, and revised.
 Understanding them helps us think critically about information and expertise.

-- How research self-corrects: Retractions remind us that knowledge is not fixed but evolves through review and revision.
+- How research self-corrects: Retractions remind us that knowledge is not fixed, but evolves through review and revision.

 - The lasting impact of bad research: Retracted studies are still cited—how does misinformation persist in scholarly communication?